sedelmeyer/cc-pyscript/docs/tutorial.rst

 Versioning your project with ``git`` tags and ``setuptools_scm``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``cc-pydata`` template is configured to make use of `setuptools_scm`_ to manage and track your ``cc-pydata`` project's current version.
+The ``cc-pyscript`` template is configured to make use of `setuptools_scm`_ to manage and track your ``cc-pyscript`` project's current version.

 There are a number of different ways to maintain a Python project's current version.
-For a survey of different approaches to maintain a "single source of truth" for the version number of your project (i.e. where you only need to update the version in one single location), please see this article on `Single-sourcing the package version`_. ``cc-pydata`` makes use of option #7 in that article.
+For a survey of different approaches to maintain a "single source of truth" for the version number of your project (i.e. where you only need to update the version in one single location), please see this article on `Single-sourcing the package version`_. ``cc-pyscript`` makes use of option #7 in that article.

-By using ``setuptools_scm``, your ``cc-pydata`` application pulls the version number directly from the latest ``git`` tag associated with your project.
+By using ``setuptools_scm``, your ``cc-pyscript`` application pulls the version number directly from the latest ``git`` tag associated with your project.

 Therefore, instead of manually setting a global ``__version__`` variable in your application, you simply add a tag when you commit a new version of your application to ``master``.